Approval of any large-scale software solution ultimately hinges on how much it costs.

-Your vendor may be able to assist you with teams to manage the full process, or work with your teams to accommodate the testing and training on the WMS.
+Your vendor should be able to assist you with teams to manage the full process, or work with your teams to accommodate the testing and training on the WMS.

 A qualified project management team is required to accomplish the implementation and go-live process in a controlled and practical way.

 Do you have a project management team that is up to the task, or will you request these services from your WMS vendor?

 As with the project team, a change management team will need to work hand-in-hand with your workforce and affected parties to ensure a smooth transition with less interruption, negative disruption, and resistance

 Implementation costs are impacted by the travel required by your WMS vendor during the implementation process.

 Your deployment approach will dictate the bulk of your hardware costs.